De facto and de jure: Segregation

 In South Africa, although de jure apartheid formally began in 1948, de facto racist policies and practices discriminating against black South Africans, People of Colour, and Indians dated back decades before.
+(Note: Multiple sources:)

 De facto racial discrimination and segregation in the United States (outside of the South) until the 1950s and 1960s was simply discrimination that was not segregation by law (de jure).
 "Jim Crow laws", which were enacted in the 1870s, brought legal racial segregation against black Americans residing in the American South.
 These laws were legally ended in 1964 by the Civil Rights Act of 1964.